-Yes, the standard light-bulb-with-frosted-glass fixture-in-the-middle-of-the-ceiling is utilitarian, but rarely attractive.
+Let’s be honest.
+The standard light-bulb-with-frosted-glass fixture-in-the-middle-of-the-ceiling is utilitarian.
+It is rarely attractive.
 Convert the overheads to recessed, track and/or chandeliers where possible.
 You will be happier with the range of lighting options these other fixtures can provide.

 Better and more attractive is definitely a win/win

 By and large, the only kind of overhead lighting that actually looks good is a chandelier or a sizable pendant.
-It also doubles as a specific visual statement and effortlessly contributes to the overall Wow Factor of any room.
+These fixtures provide beautiful lighting solutions and double as specific visual statements that effortlessly contribute to the overall Wow Factor of any room.

 Track lighting is versatile and will offer multiple lighting solutions

-Unfortunately, the ceiling outlet can usually only be used where it’s installed.
-It can’t be moved because of the way the ceiling is constructed.
+There’s a catch, however.
+The ceiling outlet can usually only be used where it’s installed, because of the way ceilings are constructed.
 Just ask any contractor.

-In this case, consider cord covers.
+If this is the case, consider cord covers.
 Painted out the same color as ceiling color, they can be used to “carry over” the wiring unobtrusively to where you want it.
 Or sometimes “swagging” the chain for pendant/chandelier lighting will serve as well.

 Individual track lights can be focused independently